Corporate Environmental Sustainability Manager

-Mikaela Decio graduated in pharmaceutical chemistry at the University of Milan and has worked in Mapei R&D since 1999.
+Mikaela Decio graduated in pharmaceutical chemistry at the University of Milan, in Mapei R&D since 1999.

-Since 2003 she has been involved in the evaluation of volatile organic compound emissions and the certification of green products.
-She’s now Group Leader in Environmental Sustainability, performing Life Cycle Assessment (LCA) studies and Environmental Product Declarations (EPD), monitoring international regulations and market needs for eco-labels and green programmes such as LEED and BREEAM.
+Since 2003 she’s involved in evaluation of Volatile Organic Compounds emissions and certifications of green products.
+She’s now Corporate Environmental Sustainability Manager, performing Life Cycle Assessment (LCA) studies and Environmental Product Declarations (EPD), monitoring international regulations and market needs for eco-labels and green programs such as LEED and BREEAM.

-Expert in TC 189 WG7 “Sustainability issues for ceramic tiling systems”, she is a member of the board of GBC Italia.
+Expert in TC 189 WG7 “Sustainability issues for ceramic tiling systems”, she is member of the board in GBC Italia.

-She is the author of several papers in the fields of adhesives and VOC emissions.
+She is author of several papers in adhesives, sustainability, and VOC emissions fields.

-A substantial contribution to the “green” building sector is achieved by formulating products from innovative, recycled and lightweight raw materials, developed to reduce energy consumption.
-A further contribution to eco-sustainability is made through products with improved mechanical performance characteristics and durability which, by allowing a longer service life, lead to substantially reduced waste and resources consumption.
+A contribution to the “green” building sector is given by formulating products made from innovative and recycled raw materials, and through products with improved mechanical performances and durability which lead to reduce waste and resources consumption.

-In order to evaluate the environmental impacts during the whole life cycle of products (from the global warming caused by greenhouse gases, to other effects such as eutrophication, reduction in the thickness of the ozone layer, reduction in the amount of natural resources, and many more), the LCA (Life Cycle Assessment) methodology can be used.
+In order to evaluate the environmental impacts during the whole life cycle of products the LCA (Life Cycle Assessment) methodology can be used.

-From our studies on adhesives, the highest environmental impacts come from raw materials, especially from hydraulic and organic binders, which provide quality and the durability to the adhesive.
-The challenge for the industry is to find innovative materials which can be used in adhesive formulation and deliver lower environmental impacts while maintaining high quality and long durability.
+From our studies, the highest environmental impacts come from raw materials, especially from hydraulic (cement contained in ceramic-tile adhesives) and organic binders, which give quality and durability to the adhesive.
+The challenge for the industry is to find out innovative materials which can be used in the adhesive formulation and give lower impacts in terms of environment maintaining high quality and long durability.